Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 Models_unet_import.py contains the different U-nets that can be imported into the main file. trad_Unet.py file was used for training the traditional U-net originally.
 However, the U-net can also be imported from Models_unet_import.py like the residual and attention-residual ones.
 The files are imported into the main script (trad_Unet.py or Models_unet_import.py) by using import_images_masks_patches.py script.
 The function import_images imports images from the target directory when all images are found inside it and import_masks imports the masks from corresponding mask folder.
-However, if the user decides to use the file structure found with Kaggle Datascience Bowl (DSB) 2018 data, then the user can use import_kaggledata function.
+However, if the user decides to use the folder structure found with Kaggle Datascience Bowl (DSB) 2018 data, then the user can use import_kaggledata function.
 All of these functions are found in import_images_masks_patches.py.
 In case one wants to put the DSB data into the format of training folder containing all images and mask folder for all masks, then the user can use kaggle_reformat.py.
 The script requires to import the DSB data as npy, either via using the .
 This can be done via import_images_masks_patches.py and afterwards save the imported numpy arrays as .npy file.
 In case the user wants to reformat the DSB data, this data can then be imported into kaggle_reformat.py which organised the images into allocated training and mask directories.

 #singularity file